endoflife-date/endoflife.date/products/jira.md

 6 months (there may be some exception).
 More information can be found in [this article](https://www.atlassian.com/blog/enterprise/introducing-enterprise-releases).

-Note that Atlassian will definitely end support for Jira Software Server [on February 15, 2024](https://www.atlassian.com/migration/assess/journey-to-cloud), but Jira Software Data Center will still be available.
+Atlassian will end support for Jira Software Server [on February 15, 2024](https://www.atlassian.com/migration/assess/journey-to-cloud), but Jira Software Data Center will still be available.